johannestheigen/Meal-planning-application/README.md

 [//]: # (TODO: Write a short description of your project/product here.)

+This application aims to make consumers more conscious about food waste.
+It provides a list of groceries in their household and how they can use them to make food before its expiration date.

 ## Project structure

 [//]: # (TODO: Describe the structure of your project here.
 How have you used packages in your structure.
 Where are all sourcefiles stored.
 Where are all JUnit-test classes stored. etc.)